-Our TwinStars come with both an activated SiriusXM satellite aviation weather and radio package, providing features to the pilots that are especially useful on longer X/C flights.
+Our TwinStars come with an activated GDL 69A SiriusXM satellite aviation weather and radio package, providing features to the pilots that are especially useful on longer X/C flights.

-(If you wonder why ADS-B In WX data from the GTX345R isn’t displayed on the MFD, it’s because of nothing but an annoying certification technicality – XM WX bridges that gap for us by giving you a dedicated Weather Data Link map page and NEXRAD on the moving map.
-The radio portion is the low-hanging fruit next to the WX aspects.)
+(If you wonder why ADS-B In WX data from the GTX345R isn’t displayed on the MFD, it’s simply because of a certification technicality – XM WX bridges that gap for us by giving you a dedicated Weather Data Link map page and NEXRAD on the moving map.
+The radio portion of the XM offering is the low-hanging fruit next to the WX aspects.)

-Note that the ADS-B In portion via Bluetooth (look for the plane’s N-Number) exists in parallel to the SiriusXM features on the G1000.
+Note that the ADS-B In portion via Bluetooth (look for the plane’s N-Number in your EFB’s Bluetooth control panel when the Avionics Master is on) works in parallel to the SiriusXM features on the G1000.

 - In-flight WX features have several advantages compared to the features provided by ADS-B In WX (FIS-B) due to better availability (as there is no dependency on ground stations; in fact XM WX is available on the ground before you even taxi), faster updates, and more weather products are available on the G1000 MFD and PFD inset map.

 This page presents a general side-by-side comparison of SiriusXM and ADS-B In features – of course there is no harm in making use of the on-board ADS-B In via Bluetooth on your EFB in addition to the XM features on the MFD; that way you can be sure to also be on top of the latest NOTAMs and SUA status.

 The XMWX Aviator package features available on the G1000 in our Twin Stars are: